DuncanRitchie/velut/README.md

 There’s still a lot of common Latin vocabulary that is not yet in the velut database, and that I’d like to include.
 But, that will have to wait.
-My priority is finishing my script for generating forms (or finishing checking that it’s all correct) and ensuring that I am no longer using Excel for velut.
+My priority is finishing my script for generating forms (or finishing checking that it’s all correct) and completing the new architecture without Excel.

 ## Environment variables